Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-2-0-0.md

 ### Fixes

 - Fixed `IndexOutOfRangeException` when connecting a driver configured with IPC interface and Relay.
-This case is not valid and now fails with a `InvalidOperationException` when the driver is created.
+This case isn't valid and now fails with a `InvalidOperationException` when the driver is created.
 - Fixed a crash on Android when using the Mono backend.

 ## [2.0.0-exp.8] - 2022-10-28